bencompton/redux-retro/README.md

 ### Reducer in Redux Retro

-Many people dislike switch statements in reducers, and while [Redux Actions](https://github.com/acdlite/redux-actions), for example, eliminates the need for switch statements, it does not eliminate action type strings / constants.
+Redux Retro introduces new reducer syntax that is free of switch statements and action type strings / constants.
+It creates a single reducer function that can be bound to actions like so:

 ```javascript
 import {CalculatorActions} from 'CalculatorActions'